Go Beyond Book Club

 on Amazon.com

-The Forgotten Garden by Kate Morton appealed to all of my choosiest of book club friends reading palates.
-It's a novel packed with deep family mystery that spans from modern day all the way back to the turn of the 20th century as the main characters Nell and her granddaughter Cassandra desperately search for unanswered questions to secrets long buried in the past
+The Forgotten Garden by Kate Morton appealed to all of my choosiest of book club friends.
+It's a novel packed with deep family mystery that spans from modern day all the way back to the turn of the 20th century as the main characters Nell and her granddaughter Cassandra desperately search for unanswered questions to secrets long buried in the past.
+Read more on our cut to the chase book review

 by the actor Carey Elwes who played farmer boy Westley

-Full of powerful gut wrenching moments The Language of Flowers was a heavy read for us but so worth it!
-Victoria, our heroine, was brought up in the foster care system uses the Victorian language of flowers to communicate with those around her.
-Now 18 years old and on her own she struggles to find her way and build new relationships.
-Have tissues handy for your discussion
+Full of powerful gut wrenching moments The Language of Flowers was a heavy read for us but so worth it in the end.
+Victoria the heroine, raised in the foster care system, uses the Victorian language of flowers to communicate with those around her.
+Now 18 years old and on her own Victoria struggles to find her way and build new relationships.
+Have tissues handy for your book discussion

 There are rabbits who live under the sky.
 Rabbits who are free...

-Spring book and author quotes that will lift your literary spirits for the season that begins anew!
+Quotes that will lift your springtime spirits for the season that begins anew!

 Spring book club on Go Beyond Book Club